ecaoile/Lab-06-Interfaces/README.md

 **Version**: 1.0.0

 ## Overview
-This console app shows a list of animals in order to demonstrate the 4 OOP principles.
+This console app creates list of animals in order to demonstrate the 4 OOP principles.

 ## Getting Started
 The following is required to run the program.